halkony/comfy-tweaker/docs/docs/quickstart.md

 This copies the image into your inputs folder and returns its filename, which is what ComfyUI expects.
 Every time it is evaluated, it will copy the image to the inputs folder, so be mindful when working with large images.

 ## Wildcards
 Comfy Tweaker supports standard stable diffusion wildcards.
-You can set your wildcards directory in `Edit>Preferences`
+You can set your wildcards directory in `Edit>Preferences`.

 The following tweak would either set the prompt to "human" or an entry from the "animals.txt" file in your wildcards directory.
 ```yaml